 There are many cryptocurrencies on the market today.
-There are large market cap currencies like Bitcoin and Ethereum, and there are many altcoins like Litecoin and Dogecoin.
-If you would like to understand how to mine Dogecoin, then this differs from Bitcoin mining in a few aspects, with time and cost being of utmost importance.
+There are large market-cap currencies like Bitcoin and Ethereum and many altcoins like Litecoin and Dogecoin.
+If you would like to understand how to mine Dogecoin, this differs from Bitcoin mining in a few aspects, with time and cost being of utmost importance.

 Dogecoin is a low-value cryptocurrency, but its strength lies in its mining simplicity and community engagement.

-In this article, we are going to explore a bit about the crypto, mining algorithms, hardware, software, and how to mine Dogecoin.
+In this article, we will explore crypto, mining algorithms, hardware, software, and how to mine Dogecoin.

 What Is Dogecoin?

 Dogecoin’s value is also much less than other popular cryptocurrencies.
-DOGE’s price never reaches $1, and it is dwarfed by BTC (Bitcoin) that currently has a value of over $19,000.
+DOGE’s price never reaches $1, dwarfed by BTC (Bitcoin), which currently has a value of over $19,000.

 Lastly, there is no limit on the amount of Dogecoin that users can mine.
 On the other hand, Bitcoin has a hard cap of 21 million.